aws-samples/monitor-ml-models-efficiently-across-fleets-of-devices-aim325/README.md

      5. Click on the button **Select project template**;
      6. Give a name for your project: i.e. wind-turbine-farm;
      7. Click on the button **Create project** and wait a couple of minutes.
 You need to see the status **Created** at the right side of the project name;
-5. Double-click on the project name;
-6. Click on the tab **Repositories**;
-7. You'll see one repository with the name starting with **sagemaker-wind-turbine-farm-**.
-Click on the link of the **Local path** and clone the repo;
+5. Click Git tab on the top of the studio, Click Clone a Repository, enter the URI path **https://github.com/dineshkumar4u/monitor-ml-models-efficiently-across-fleets-of-devices-aim325.git** and clone the repo;
-8. Studio will open automatically the folders of the cloned project and you're ready to start the exercises;
+6. Studio will open automatically the folders of the cloned project and you're ready to start the exercises;

 ### What was created by the project?
 The following diagram shows which resources were deployed via CloudFormation by SageMaker projects when you create a new project based on the imported template: